 In a live video conference with Prime Minister Vladimir Putin, the chief engineer of the station said that 72 were unaccounted for after the flood.

 "The fate of 72 people is still being determined," Chief Engineer Andrei Mitrofanov told Putin.

 A RusHydro spokeswoman, however, said the number of missing fell to 32 from 62 in the course of the day.
 "I just saw them pull out another one -- wet but alive," said spokeswoman Yelena Vishnyakova.
 "There are now 32 missing."

 A Reuters correspondent saw about 150 emergency workers in safety helmets gathered at the dam.
-The damaged pump room, around 100 metres long, is located high in a concrete wall that has dammed the waters of the Yenisei River since 1978.
+The damaged pump room, around 100 meters long, is located high in a concrete wall that has dammed the waters of the Yenisei River since 1978.

-RusHydro acting chief executive Vasily Zubakin, speaking on a conference call, said the plant had stopped operations and damage would run into "billions of roubles".
+RusHydro acting chief executive Vasily Zubakin, speaking on a conference call, said the plant had stopped operations and damage would run into "billions of roubles."
 Some production units were damaged beyond repair, and even a partial restart of the undamaged units would take several months, he said.

 The Sayano-Shushenskaya plant represents 25 percent of RusHydro's total capacity of 25.3 gigawatts of power.

 "The accident will serve as a reminder of the importance of electricity in a modern economy, and that safety and reliability cannot be achieved without proper funding," analysts at investment bank Renaissance Capital said in a research note.

 Russia's financial markets regulator suspended trading in RusHydro shares on both main stock exchanges at the company's request.
 The stock had fallen 7.1 percent on the MICEX exchange when suspended, while the main index was down 3 percent.

 Aluminum AND STEEL